dcp2njit/dcp2-IT265-002/docs/game-treatment.md

   - Randomized coordiantes for distress calls
   - Hazardous encounters - Dice roll (or coin flip) for deciding the outcomes of risky actions (engaging with zombies and other hostiles, navigating/looting dangerous terrain, etc.)
 - **Resource Management**
-  -  Action Points - spendable points that replenish (+2/3) each turn
+  -  Action Points - spendable points that replenish (+2/3) each turn, can be stacked if points arent all used at end of turn.
       - Used for movement - consumes mech fuel + AP
       - Used for actions -  consumes energy + AP
-  -  Health - player's physical condition; -health for bad encounters with zombies/hazards; +health for consuming medkits
+  -  Health - player's physical condition;
+      -  -health for bad encounters with zombies/hazards
+      -  +health for consuming medkits
-  -  Energy - player's physical stamina and capacity to perform risky/physically demanding actions; -energy when rescuing survivors, engaging in combat, or looting hazardous areas; +energy for consuming food, resting in safe areas, etc
+  -  Energy - player's physical stamina and capacity to perform risky/physically demanding actions
+      - -energy when rescuing survivors, engaging in combat, or looting hazardous areas
+      - +energy for consuming food, resting in safe areas, etc
   -  Fuel - primary resource for movement, reaching 0 before answering all distress calls = loss
+  -  Supplies - consumable items
+      -  Medkit: +health -AP
+      -  Food: +energy -AP
+      -  Fuel: +fuel -AP
-  -  Supplies - consumable items such as food, medkits, fuel,
+  -  Inventory - The mech has 6 inventory slots, which can be occupied by food, medkits, fuel, and survivors.
+      - As you rescue survivors, your available slots will decrease
+      - If your inventory is full but you have an option to loot, you may discard an item to replace it with your new loot

 - **Card Decks**